sysmulch/docs/docs/moodle-installation-cloud-server.md

 - have root access to the Ubuntu server where you want to install Moodle
 - set aside at least one hour for this procedure

 {: .note }
-Copy the Ubuntu commands in this guide carefully into your Ubuntu terminal.
+If you experience difficulties during the installation, seek help on the [Moodle Community Forums](https://moodle.org/course/view.php?id=5).

-## Step 1: Installing Apache, MySQL, PHP, and Additional Software
+## Step 1: Install Apache, MySQL, PHP, and additional software

 1. Add the PPA (personal package archive) for PHP.